-Converting TV bench to take Desktop PC or Large AV equipment & adding RGB cabinet LED lighting
+Converting the TV bench to take a Desktop PC or Large AV equipment & adding RGB cabinet LED lighting to glass cabinets

 Standard TV bench

 1. Cut down drawers to make space for lower shelf

 Fit extra shelf batten to both side panels leaving existing in place.